karenastevens/weekly_tweet_count/README.md

 <h2>Note:</h2>

-Please check the Twitter API's TOS and make sure that the usage of the API does not violate any of the terms of service.
+Please check the <a href="https://developer.twitter.com/en/docs/twitter-api">Twitter API's TOS</a> and make sure that the usage of the API does not violate any of the terms of service.